ROITI-Ltd/alsi-py/README.md

     The following methods return pandas DataFrame, however you can use the raw client "raw_client = GieRawClient(api_key=Your API key)" and you will get the results as JSON parsed to a Python Object

+    NOTE that every method available for AGSI is also available for ALSI
     """
     pandas_client = GiePandasClient(api_key=config("API_KEY"))